infovirtuel/Atera-Report-Generator/README.md

 # Work in Progress for V1.5.2.1 (Next build)
-Cleanup of redundant functions to make the integration of http/generic/tcp devices easier
+Cleanup of redundant functions to make the integration of http/generic/tcp devices easier Combine all the output popups into a single one before UI display Remove useless code

+#Work in Progress for 1.5.3 (next major build)

+New UI icons
+remove the search options from searchops.ini
+Fix the search options code to remove the donottouch option at the bottom

-# Work in Progress for V1.6
+# Work in Progress for V1.6 (next major version)

 Add the loading animation to the bottom of the main window